Write better copy: 8 DIY copywriting tips to shine up your business

 Tip 2: Write like you speak (no jargon, thanks).

-Of course, whether jargon is passable depends on who the copy is for; a B2B article may need a lot of industry terminology.
+Of course, whether jargon is passable depends on who the copy is for; a B2B article, for example, may need a lot of industry terminology.
 But more often than not, those vague buzzwords can be binned 👋.

 The same goes for overly dense vocabulary - using words like pellucidity instead of clarity, for example, will just confuse or bore your potential customers*.